 You will sprinkle baking soda around the areas that bed bugs typically inhabit, like mattresses and the area around your bed.

-There are some must-do things after completing the bed bug treatment.
+There are some must-do things after completing the bed bug treatment would help if you

-- You need to open all the windows for ventilation.
+- opened open all the windows for ventilation.

-- You must perform diligent housekeeping after a bed bug treatment such as washing bed sheets, curtains, and clothes in a dryer on high setting.
+- You must perform diligent housekeeping after a bed bug treatment, such as washing bed sheets, curtains, and clothes in a dryer on a high setting.

 - You can place stuffed toys in a hot dryer for 30 minutes.

 - Wipe down all floors, tables, tops, and places where surfaces may have been sprayed on.

 Bed bugs are small insects that rely on human blood.